 Standards workshops offer an in-depth focus on and exploration of The Forum on Education Abroad’s Standards of Good Practice for Education Abroad.
 They are led by experienced Forum-trained facilitators and are designed to be highly interactive, timely and informative, providing participants with current best practices and how these practices can be implemented to meet the Standards of Good Practice.

-The 6th edition of the Standards is scheduled to be released on March 25, 2020.
-Starting on June 2020, the following workshops will be offered in conjunction with this edition.
+The 6th edition of the Standards was released on March 25, 2020.
+Since June 2020, the following workshops are being offered in conjunction with this edition.

 Framing the Standards of Good Practice

 This workshop provides an understanding of the 6th edition of the Standards of Good Practice, its structure, and how to use it within all contexts of education abroad.
 The following four Guiding Principles that provide the foundation of the 6th edition are emphasized:

 Through a variety of interactive activities, participants will understand the evolution of the Standards of Good Practice, discuss the importance of the Guiding Principles and learn how to apply them.

 This interactive workshop provides you with the tools and steps necessary to design and evaluate programs using the Standards of Good Practice as a roadmap.
 Topics covered by this workshop include:

 - Identifying and evaluating the safety of a program location

 - Constructing an academic framework and learning outcomes

 - Identifying appropriate program resources